kirdoklab/aMeta-workshop/organization.md

 + The team
 + Computing details

-Please check this page frequently, there will be new updates.
+Please check this page frequently, it will be updated regularly.